Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Conclusions and outlook

 In many other settings, diagonal rescalings reflect a genuine freedom of units, normalisation, or residual gauge, rather than a numerical artefact.
-Such scalings appear across a broad range of problems: multi-channel and multiterminal transport and hydrodynamics \cite{Lucas2015HydrodynamicTransport,BrandnerSeifert2013Multiterminal,JacquodWhitneyMeairButtiker2012Tenfold,LucasDavisonSachdev2016WeylHydro}, tensor-network and string-net constructions where $F$-data is defined only up to gauge choices \cite{LevinWen2004StringNet,LanWen2013BulkEdgeStringNet,FrancuzLootensVerstraeteDziarmaga2021VariationalMPO}, correlator-based spectroscopy where operator normalisations are conventional \cite{DetmoldEndres2015SignalNoise,BlossierDellaMorteVonHippelMendesSommer2009GEVP}, and calibration problems with per-sensor gain ambiguities \cite{Smirnov2011RIME2}.
+Such scalings appear across a broad range of problems such as multi-channel and multiterminal transport and hydrodynamics \cite{Lucas2015HydrodynamicTransport,BrandnerSeifert2013Multiterminal,JacquodWhitneyMeairButtiker2012Tenfold,LucasDavisonSachdev2016WeylHydro}, tensor-network and string-net constructions where $F$-data is defined only up to gauge choices \cite{LevinWen2004StringNet,LanWen2013BulkEdgeStringNet,FrancuzLootensVerstraeteDziarmaga2021VariationalMPO}, correlator-based spectroscopy where operator normalisations are conventional \cite{DetmoldEndres2015SignalNoise,BlossierDellaMorteVonHippelMendesSommer2009GEVP}, and calibration problems with per-sensor gain ambiguities \cite{Smirnov2011RIME2}.
 Since the unit-consistent inverse is designed to respect diagonal changes of units, our diagonal-invariant UISVD entropy diagnostics provide a concise, convention-independent way to summarise ``spectral'' structure in these contexts.
-We leave analysis of all these ideas for future work.

-\acknowledgments We would like to thank Arindam Bhattacharjee, Nils Carqueville, Giuseppe Di Giulio, Pedram Karimi, Mi{\l}osz Panfil, Arani Paul, Souradeep Purkayastha, Pichai Ramadevi, Marko Stošić, Jeffrey Uhlmann, and Karol {\.Z}yczkowski for useful comments or email conversations.
+We leave analysis of all these ideas for future work. \paragraph{Note:} All data generated for the various plots in this work and the associated code are publicly available in \href{https://doi.org/10.58132/YUXFDX}{10.58132/YUXFDX} and comply with the FAIR principles. \acknowledgments We would like to thank Arindam Bhattacharjee, Nils Carqueville, Giuseppe Di Giulio, Pedram Karimi, Mi{\l}osz Panfil, Arani Paul, Souradeep Purkayastha, Pichai Ramadevi, Marko Stošić, Jeffrey Uhlmann, and Karol {\.Z}yczkowski for useful comments or email conversations.
 We would also like to thank Anuvab Kayaal for the knot/link graphics.
-This work was supported by the NCN Sonata Bis 9 grant no. 2019/34/E/ST2/00123 and OPUS grant no. 2022/47/B/ST2/03313 funded by the National Science Center, Poland.
+This work was supported by the NCN Sonata Bis 9 grant no. 2019/34/E/ST2/00123 and OPUS grant no. 2022/47/B/ST2/03313 funded by the National Science Centre, Poland.
 PC is supported by the ERC Consolidator grant (number: 101125449/acronym: QComplexity).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.